dsestero/java/README.markdown

 ##Limitations

-At the moment the module targets only OpenJDK 6 and 7 on Ubuntu platforms.
-Specifically, it is tested only on Ubuntu 10.04 and 12.04 distributions, although probably it will work also on more recent versions.
+At the moment the module targets only OpenJDK 6 and 7 on Ubuntu, RedHat and CentOS platforms.
+Specifically, it is tested only on Ubuntu 10.04 and 12.04, CentOS 6.6 distributions; although probably it will work also on more recent versions.

 ##Development